Lyrics

 They don't sway against this wilder of the stage

-And the ageless battle cries I unearth from my
+And the ageless battle cries I unearthed from my eyes

-eyes no longer writhe because the singing poet is wise
+No longer rise because the singin' poet is wise

-They said that love of mine won't wither
+He said, "That love of mine won't wither"

 But it doesn't matter when the poet sings

-And it was best to let them wither
+And it was best to let them welter

 And where my experience begun

-And when I'm weather-worn and the virtues of my mind have torn away
+And the virtues of my mind have torn away

 And no such sounds won't stray